Updating Your GSA Schedule: Top 10 Most Forgotten Updates

 Also required on your invoices is a statement referencing your Prompt Payment Discount for companies who pay the invoice before the net 30 days.
 If your company fails to do this, it can result in overcharging and if the purchaser recognizes this mistake, can force you to go back through your records and reimburse them for the losses they endured.
 This is why it is crucial to list your Prompt Payment Discount on your invoices so you can keep your customers well informed.

-Commercial Sales Practices are crucial to maintain when you have a GSA contract.
+Commercial Sales Practices (if you opt into them) are crucial to maintain when you have a GSA contract.
 This is how the GSA determines the price you are able to offer them.
 Once the GSA price is agreed upon, you are required to maintain the discount margin.
 If a company fails to maintain this discount margin between their CSP’s and their GSA sales practices, it could result in their contract being revoked.